rayokota/kgiraffe/README.md

 where the property name is the name of the type being used.
 - For Protobuf, the types `int64`, `fixed64`, and `uint64` correspond to a JSON string.
 - For Protobuf, the wrapper types are represented as the JSON for the wrapped primitive type.
-- For Protobuf, if a schema has multiple messages, then the JSON representation is an object with a single property where the property name is the name of the message type being used, and the property value is the JSON representation of the message.
+- For Protobuf, if a schema has multiple message types, then the JSON representation is an object with a single property where the property name is the name of the message type being used, and the property value is the JSON representation of the message.
 This is similar to how an Avro union is represented.